jurassiscripts/velociraptor-dot-run/docs/3_cli.md

 ## Shell scripting

 Like in `npm` scripts, vr commands are executed inside a shell.
-The shell is determined by the `SHELL` env variable on Unix-like systems and by `ComSpec` on Windows, with respectively `sh` and `cmd.exe` as fallback values.
+On Unix-like systems the shell is determined by the `SHELL` env variable (with `sh` as fallback); on Windows `PowerShell` is used by default (see [Cmd.exe and quotes](/docs/known-limitations#cmd.exe-and-quotes)) with the `ComSpec` env variable and `cmd.exe` as fallback values.
 To customize the shell without changing your default shell env variables you can use the `VR_SHELL` variable (a full path is required).

 The shell requirements are pretty much the same as [node's](https://nodejs.org/api/child_process.html#child_process_shell_requirements).